HShawnSun/Sunhotep/README.md

 -->
 - 🔭 I’m currently working on **Quantitative Mysticism** (A discipline with few researchers that aims to use new technologies to quantify the study of divination, astrology and other occult practices).
 - 🔮 This is one of my works on Quantitative Mysticism: https://mp.weixin.qq.com/s/5g5VZLNrwtjUNY1UV4_SXg *An Attempt to Evaluate the Validity of the Major Systems of Tarot by Word2Vec Word-Embedding Clustering Model Based on the Barnum Effect*.
-- :electron: In my freshman year, I participated in the research of natural language processing of medical small texts and the research of quantum computing compiler of USTC
+- :electron: In my freshman year, I participated in the summer research of natural language processing of medical small texts and the research of quantum computing compiler of USTC
 - :earth_americas: As team captain and machine learning leader, I led my team to win the 2022 MCM/ICM M Award (First Prize 7%), and to be included as a member of Consortium for Mathematics and its Applications (USA)
 - 📫 Email: scyhs4@nottingham.edu.cn
 - 🧸 Resume/CV: https://github.com/Sunhotep/Sunhotep/blob/main/Long-CV.pdf